Akhil-Goud-Burra/SmartShoppingAssistant-AIAgent/README.md

 # SmartShoppingAssistant-AIAgent
 A chat application designed to answer customer questions, guide product discovery, and tailor search results.

+The Challenge: Modern retail customers expect instant answers and product recommendations that align with their unique preferences.
+Traditional search methods often fall short of providing this level of personalization.

+The Solution: Our knowledge-driven chat application tackles this challenge head-on.
+It leverages a rich knowledge base derived from your retail data to understand customer intent, respond intelligently, and deliver hyper-relevant results.

+# Steps to create AI Assistant:
+1. Create an AlloyDB instance and load Ecommerce Dataset
+2. Enable the pgvector and generative AI model extensions in AlloyDB
+3. Generate embeddings from the product description
+4. Perform real time Cosine similarity search for user search text
+5. Deploy the solution in serverless Cloud Run Functions

 Step1: Create Cluster

 Step2: Alloy Studio: Create Table